RosettaCommons/documentation/application_documentation/KIC_with_fragments.md

     ```
     -loops:max_kic_build_attempts   Number of times to attempt initial loop closure in the perturb stage.
                                     Try increasing to 1000000 if initial closure is failing.
 Default = 10000.
 [Integer]
+    -loops:skip_initial_loop_build  This option allows to run KIC with fragments in both centroid and fullatom mode, but
+                                    without building the loop from scratch first.
+This can be useful for broad sampling
+                                    of the given loop in the vicinity of its native conformation or for backbone ensemble
+                                    generation, where using fullatom refinement only would lead to ensembles of too low
+                                    conformational diversity.
+When modeling several loops simultaneously, if the initial
+                                    loop build should be skipped for only a subset of loops, instead set the given loop
+                                    extend flag in the loop file to 0.
     -loops:outer_cycles             Number of outer cycles for Monte Carlo (described above in Algorithm).
                                     Default = 5.
 [Integer]
     -loops:max_inner_cycles         Maximum number of inner cycles for Monte Carlo (described above in Algorithm).
 [Integer]